Walkthrough: Creating and Running a Load Test Containing Unit Tests

 In this walkthrough, you will complete the following tasks:

 Create a load test that uses unit tests.

 Run a load test.

-Perform the steps in Walkthrough: Creating and Running Unit Tests to create a simple C# class library that contains a test project with some unit tests in it.
+Perform the steps in Walkthrough: Creating and running unit tests for managed code to create a simple C# class library that contains a Web performance and load test project with some unit tests in it.

 Create a Load Test Containing Unit Tests Using the New Load Test Wizard

 Open the Bank solution that you created in Walkthrough: Creating and running unit tests for managed code.

 In Solution Explorer, open the shortcut menu for the Bank solution node, choose Add, and then choose New Project.